EUBUCCO

 People

-This project is hosted at the Potsdam Institute for Climate Impact Research (PIK) and the Technical University Berlin, in the research group headed by Prof. Dr. Felix Creutzig.
-The development since v0.2 was led by Florian Nachtigall, with Nikola Milojevic-Dupont and Felix Wagner previously serving as project leads.
+Hosted at the Potsdam Institute for Climate Impact Research (PIK) and the Technical University Berlin, in the research group headed by Prof. Dr. Felix Creutzig.
+Development since v0.2 is led by Florian Nachtigall, with Nikola Milojevic-Dupont and Felix Wagner previously serving as project leads.

 Nikola Milojevic-Dupont